travellingsasa/ds-wsl-setup/instructions.md

 ![vscode terminal!](Inkedvscode_terminal_LI.jpg  "ALT")

 Next to it is a plus sign and a arrow down sign.
-Press
+To add the FiraMono as font press
 ```
 arrow > Configure Terminal Settings and search for @feature:terminal font